4 Characters session, BackPocket Recorders, Melbourne 2010: Ken, Paul, Rod & Stafford

 They all joined Ken in his Melbourne studio in 2010 to record their third CD, 4 Characters.

 In late 2010 Rod and Stafford invited Kim to join their live Sydney lineup.
 They’ve written more songs and played some of Sydney’s best semi-acoustic venues.
-More recordings are in the pipeline.
+2014 saw them release a new album - Deep In Denial..

 The Men’s songs have been recorded by others, sung by schools across Australia, and made finals of both ASA and SSA national song contests.
 They’ve appeared on TV and radio, and are steadily winning live audiences.